 This class is under-supported, and seldom attracts more than two entries.
 Three types of honey in jars, a nice frame of honey and a good block of wax, and you should win a prize.

 You don’t even need to be a beekeeper to win this class!

 Very popular classes requiring lots of patience to produce a winner.
 The judge uses a torch to search for bits of wax or pollen.
 You should do the same.
 Ensure that the honey is in the right class.
 Honey must be the correct weight, good flavour, sparkling clear, good viscosity, and with no dust on the surface of the honey.

 Block of beeswax

 You need patience and a good technique to produce prize-winning blocks.
 Light coloured fragrant wax wins prizes.
-Dark dull wax doesn’t.
+Dark dull wax doesn’t win prizes.
 Heather wax has the best fragrance.
 Check that the weight is correct.

 Only produced occasionally.
 Some unscrupulous exhibitors drag out the same jars of dark honey year after year.

 - Granulated honey.
 Fine granulation, no frosting against the glass and no liquid residue on top of the honey.
 A strong flavoured honey will do well.
 Yes, you can show last year’s honey in this class.
 Check that it has not started to ferment.

 - Soft set honey.
 No frosting and a strong flavour.

 - Candles.
 Needs more support.
 Try making dipped candles instead of using moulds.